There are many types of do-it-yourself mini split kits that can be installed, including Quick Connect units.

 A line-set is two copper lines that carry refrigerant between the inside and outside condenser transferring heat in or out.

-The line-set needs to be in a vacuum as to not contaminate the refrigerant.
+The line-set needs to be in a vacuum as not to contaminate the refrigerant.

 Most kits require a vacuum pump and HVAC gauges to pump down the line-set after it is connected.